mhmddorgham/mhmddorgham/README.md

 # 👋 Hello, I'm Mohamed!

 I am a dedicated Software Engineer with extensive experience building and architecting comprehensive web applications 🚀.
 My expertise spans both frontend and backend development, as well as developing Machine Learning (ML) and Deep Learning (DL) models, enabling me to deliver high-performance, scalable systems and AI-powered solutions 💡.
 At work, I thrive on creating efficient and reliable web products, and as a freelance full-stack developer, I specialize in crafting custom web solutions tailored to my clients' unique needs 🛠️.
 In my personal time, I'm passionate about building and sharing projects designed as tutorials for others to learn from and develop their own applications 🤖.
 Join me in driving innovation and building the future of the web and AI!

+---

+🔭 I’m currently working on building full-stack web applications that integrate AI/ML models to enable automation and intelligent decision-making systems.

+👯 I’m looking to collaborate on AI/ML projects focused on areas like computer vision, natural language processing (NLP), and creating scalable web solutions with AI integration.

+🤝 I’m looking for help with optimizing the deployment of AI models to improve efficiency, scalability, and performance in production environments.

+🌱 I’m currently learning advanced AI techniques, including cutting-edge machine learning frameworks, and how to deploy ML solutions effectively in the cloud.

+💬 Ask me about integrating AI/ML into web development, building full-stack applications with Next.js and React, and creating custom AI-driven solutions for businesses.

+⚡ Fun fact
+I enjoy creating tutorials that simplify complex AI and web development concepts, making them easy for others to learn and implement!

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/mhmddorgham/) [![Portfolio](https://img.shields.io/badge/Portfolio-000000?style=for-the-badge&logo=github&logoColor=white)](https://dorgham.vercel.app/) [![Email](https://img.shields.io/badge/Email-mhmddorgham10@gmail.com-red?style=for-the-badge)](mailto:mhmddorgham10@gmail.com)